Burstwick

 Burstwick is a village and civil parish in the Holderness region of the East Riding of Yorkshire, England.
 It is situated about 8 mi east of Hull city centre.
 It lies on the B1362 road.

 History

+The name Burstwick derives from the Old English Brustiwīc meaning 'Brusti's trading settlement'.

 Burstwick is described as a caput, or principal residence, in the Honour of Holderness, and is listed in the Domesday survey as one of twelve linked manors.

 Community

 Burstwick is a few miles from the local market town of Hedon and the villages of Keyingham and Thorngumbald.

 According to the 2011 UK census, Burstwick parish had a population of 1,924, an increase on the 2001 UK census figure of 1,813.

 Burstwick was served from 1854 to 1964 by Burstwick railway station on the Hull and Holderness Railway.

 Some low-lying parts of Burstwick were affected by the June 2007 floods which hit most of the county.
 Several properties were vacated while repair work took place.

 Burstwick's church is All Saints', which was designated a Grade I listed building in 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.
 There is also a Methodist church.

 To the north-west of the village is the site of Burstwick Castle which is an ancient scheduled monument.